 While the average Museum visitor spends two hours onsite, your child might not have the interest or attention span to get through all of our galleries in that time.
 Choose an era or theme to focus on, and take your time.
 Let your kids set the pace.

-Paintings and sculpture often portray fascinating stories from history and world religions, as well as transport viewers to different places and eras.
+Paintings and sculpture often portray fascinating stories from history and world religions, and can transport viewers to different places and eras.
 When approaching a work of art, look at ways to connect it to your little one’s life.
 Does your child like to dance?
-French artist Edgar Degas was fascinated by the ballet and its dancers and the Museum’s 19th-century wing is home to many of his depictions of dancers.
+French artist Edgar Degas was fascinated by the ballet and the Museum’s 19th-century wing is home to many of his depictions of dancers.
 Does your child have a beloved pet?
 Be on the look-out throughout the Museum’s collection for horses, cats, dogs, lions and even monkeys!
-Older children will love to place works of art in context to their studies.
+Older children will love to place works of art within the context of their studies.

 Take a break

 Be sure to intersperse your gallery time with outdoor time.
-The Museum’s lovely sculpture garden includes meandering paths, a beautiful lily pond, benches, wildlife and a breathtaking collection of 20th-century sculpture.
-The Museum’s Garden Café is nestled in a grove of tulip trees overlooking the pond, and has a kid-friendly menu.
+The Museum’s lovely sculpture garden includes meandering paths, a lily pond, benches, wildlife and a breathtaking collection of 20th-century sculpture.
+The Museum’s Garden Café is nestled in a grove of tulip trees overlooking the pond and has a kid-friendly menu.
 If you need a quiet place to relax indoors, there is a bench tucked away to the left of the theater entrance, and a quiet gallery with several benches in the lower level overlooking the Asian sculpture garden.
 Please ask a gallery attendant for assistance if you need help locating these areas.

 Let us be your guide

 Free interactive family guides, in English and Spanish, are available at the Admissions and Information Desks.
-The Museum also offers a fun and lively audio tour for children available for rent at the Information Desk ($3 per person/free for members).
-Throughout the month the Museum organizes free educational programs for children, ranging from art-making, storytelling, performing arts and film screenings.
+The Museum also offers a fun and lively audio tour for children ages 8 and up available for rent at the Information Desk ($3 per person/free for members).
+Throughout the month the Museum organizes free educational programs for children, ranging from art-making, storytelling and performing arts to film screenings.
 Please check our calendar for future events.